dubinsky/cloud-run/README.md

 And here is the *real* problem: service configuration is now duplicated;
-one copy - in the `build.gradle` file - is used for deployment from the local machine, while another is used from the CI.
+one copy - in the `build.gradle` file - is used for deployment from the local machine, while another - in the workflow file - is used from the CI.

 Note: I didn't try to simplify the above to:
 ```yaml